makeusabrew/goursome/README.md

 Visualise your git commits in real time via the magic of [gource](https://github.com/acaudwell/Gource) and [node.js](https://github.com/joyent/node).

+## Realtime?

+Okay, not exactly.
+What it really does is pass in details of any commits made as soon as it's notified about them - how and when it gets notified is flexible, though it was primarily built to be triggered by a `post-receive` git hook;
+e.g. when someone performs a `git push`.
+You can use it as a `post-commit` hook if you like, or however you want (your mileage may vary).

 ## How It Works

 Pretty crudely at the moment.
 Your post-receive hook (or other, whatever's most suitable) invokes your node server and